Many-Body Localization in the Age of Classical Computing: Phenomenology of the ETH-MBL crossover

 The behavior of the fractal dimension $D_q$ across the ETH-MBL crossover in disordered spin chains is illustrated in Fig.~\ref{fig:Dq} for the $q \to 1$ limit of Shannon entropy, on the example of the $J_1$-$J_2$ model \eqref{eq:J1J2}.
 We compute the participation entropy $S_q$ \eqref{eq:PE} of mid-spectrum eigenstates $\ket{m}$ of the $J_1$-$J_2$ model at system sizes $L$ and $L+\Delta L$ (where $\Delta L \ll L$), and we use \eqref{eq:PEL} to obtain the fractal dimension $D_q$ characterizing the spread of the states $\ket{m}$ in the eigenbasis $\ket{\vec{\sigma}}$ of $S^i_z$ operators.
 This way of calculating $D_q$, equivalent to taking the forward difference approximation of the derivative of $S_q(L)$ with respect to $L$, allows to estimate the extent of the ergodic regime more accurately than the typically assumed procedure of calculating $D_q$ as $S_q/ \log_2(\mathcal N)$, see, e.g., \cite{Mace19Multifractal}.
 The former procedure leads to weaker finite size effects in the ergodic and crossover regimes, yielding smaller values of $D_q$ for the disorder strengths $W$ just above the boundary of the ergodic regime $W^T(L)$.
 The difference between the two methods of $D_q$ calculation, see, e.g.,~\cite{Pino20} and \cite{Sierant23RRG}, was one of the factors leading to claims about the non-ergodic extended phase in the Anderson model on random regular graphs~\cite{Kravtsov18NonErgodic}, which is now believed to be shrinking to a single point in the $L\to \infty$ limit, see also~\cite{Tikhonov19stat, Tikhonov21eigen}.

 For the $J_1$-$J_2$ model, at system size $L$, the fractal dimensions $D_q$ delineate a pronounced ETH regime, in which $D_q=1$, and the MBL regime, in which the states are multifractal and $0<D_q<1$, depending non-trivially on the R\'enyi index $q$, and decreasing approximately as $D_q \propto 1/W$ at $W \gg 1$~\cite{Mace19Multifractal}.
 Notably, this implies that the eigenstates in the MBL regime are \textit{not} localized in the computational basis $\ket{\vec{\sigma}}$, as already anticipated in \cite{Buccheri11Structure, Luca13}.
 Considering many-body eigenstates in the Anderson insulator, by setting $\Delta=0$ in \eqref{Hxxz}, one finds that even in the absence of interactions, the states $\ket{m}$ are not localized in the $\ket{\vec{\sigma}}$ basis (in the sense of vanishing $D_q$), but rather are multifractal\footnote{To the best of our knowledge, a demonstration of this fact in large systems of free fermions is presently lacking.}.
-From this perspective, it is natural to expect that the eigenstates are still multifractal in the MBL regime upon the introduction of interactions to the Anderson insulator.
-For this reason, if an MBL \textit{phase} exists beyond a certain critical disorder strength $W_c$ in the considered spin chains, it is natural to expect that it is associated with multifractal eigenstates.
-In contrast, localization of the states in computational basis $\ket{\vec{\sigma}}$, or the Fock-space localization, occurring when $D_q=0$\footnote{This definition of Fock-space localization is different from the Fock-space localization as understood by~\cite{Basko06}.
-The latter is equivalent to the exponential convergence of the series~\eqref{eq:LIOM}. }, is a stronger form of ergodicity breaking, which may arise in disordered spin chains at disorder strengths larger than $W \propto L$~\cite{DeTomasi21}, and occurs in the quantum sun model~\cite{Suntajs23ultrametric}.
+From this perspective, it is natural to expect that the eigenstates are still multifractal (in the computational basis) in the MBL regime upon the introduction of interactions to the Anderson insulator.
+For this reason, if an MBL \textit{phase} exists beyond a certain critical disorder strength $W_c$ in the considered spin chains, it is natural to expect that it is associated with multifractal eigenstates in the computational basis.
+In contrast, {\it localization} of the states in computational basis $\ket{\vec{\sigma}}$, denoted also as the Fock-space localization, occurring when $D_q=0$~\footref{footnoteFSL}, is a stronger form of ergodicity breaking, which may arise in disordered spin chains at disorder strengths larger than $W \propto L$~\cite{DeTomasi21}, and occurs in the quantum sun model~\cite{Suntajs24ultrametric}.